5 takeaways from Trump’s town hall with Sean Hannity

 Trump swipes at Biden’s ‘cognitive state’

-Trump bashed Biden after being asked about the current president’s “cognitive state” amid concerns about the president’s age and health as he runs for reelection for another four years.
+Trump bashed Biden after being asked about the current president’s “cognitive state” amid concerns about his age and health as he runs for reelection for another four years in office.

 Trump initially responded that it’s “not for me to say,” but went on to suggest that Biden “doesn’t know he’s alive” and contended he doesn’t think the president can “physically” make it through another term.